BrosephKony2012/Notes/content/Notes/Imperial Fleet.md

 This is the Imperial navy, space ships and shit.
 It doesn't have to purely be aboard a ship because one of the options is the commander of a voidport.
+It has to be said that ships in the imperium are truly vast, with the relatively smallest of them having tens of thousands of crewmembers.
+If you guys want to play a campaign mostly on board a ship, this is the option, if you'd rather have a patron that *has* a ship, Rogue Trader Dynasty or Inquisition might be more up your alley